vmware-archive/sunspot_matchers/README.markdown

 ### :order_by

-Expectations on multiple orderings are supported using using the block format mentioned above.
+Standard ordering expectation:

     Sunspot.search(Post) do
       order_by :published_at, :desc
     end

     Sunspot.session.should have_search_params(:order_by, :published_at, :desc)

+Expectations on multiple orderings are supported using using the block format:

+    Sunspot.search(Post) do
+      order_by :author_name, :asc
+      order_by :published_at, :desc
+    end

+    Sunspot.session.should have_search_params(:order_by) {
+      order_by :author_name, :asc
+      order_by :published_at, :desc
+    }

 ### :facet